 Once the compilation is complete, you can install your custom kernel like any package.
-As root, do dpkg -i ../kernel-image-2.6.8-subarchitecture\custom.1.0\i386.deb.
-The subarchitecture part is an optional sub-architecture, such as "i586", depending on what kernel options you set. dpkg -i kernel-image... will install the kernel, along with some other nice supporting files.
-For instance, the System.map will be properly installed (helpful for debugging kernel problems), and /boot/config-2.6.8 will be installed, containing your current configuration set.
-Your new kernel-image-2.6.8 package is also clever enough to automatically use your platform's boot-loader to run an update on the booting, allowing you to boot without re-running the boot loader.
+As root, do dpkg -i ../kernel-image-2.4.27-subarchitecture_custom.1.0_sparc.deb.
+The subarchitecture part is an optional sub-architecture, depending on what kernel options you set. dpkg -i kernel-image... will install the kernel, along with some other nice supporting files.
+For instance, the System.map will be properly installed (helpful for debugging kernel problems), and /boot/config-2.4.27 will be installed, containing your current configuration set.
+Your new kernel-image-2.4.27 package is also clever enough to automatically use your platform's boot-loader to run an update on the booting, allowing you to boot without re-running the boot loader.
 If you have created a modules package, e.g., if you have PCMCIA, you'll need to install that package as well.